Best Sleep Tips

 Locate any reading material or items you need for your evening ritual (see below), and set them on top of your sleep system.

-- Heads up: a glowing Kindle or cell phone screen might work against you if you devote hours to it right before sleep.
+- Heads up: a glowing Kindle or cell phone screen might work against your desire to drift off if you devote hours to it right before sleep.

 Scope out a pee spot before dark if you know you'll wake up.